aartikis/RTEC/README.md

 RTEC can be executed using our command line interface (CLI), which has the following requirements:

-- A version of [Python 3](https://docs.python.org/3/) with [pip](https://pip.pypa.io/en/stable/installing/) and [setuptools](https://pypi.org/project/setuptools/).
+- A version of [Python 3](https://docs.python.org/3/) with [pip](https://pip.pypa.io/en/stable/installation/) and [setuptools](https://pypi.org/project/setuptools/).

 - [SWI-Prolog 8.2+](https://www.swi-prolog.org/download/stable) (default option) or [YAP 6.3](docs/yap_installation.md).

+- [Virtual environment](https://docs.python.org/3/tutorial/venv.html) is optional, but very useful for testing.
+We describe the process of executing RTEC in a virtual environment in the instructions below.

 The CLI also requires the [Click](https://click.palletsprojects.com/en/8.0.x/) package which is installed automatically via setuptools (see the instructions below).

 ### Installation and Usage Instructions

 We encourage the use of a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to avoid potential conflicts with the packages installed in your system.
-Please follow the steps below:
+Install virtual environment support with ``` pip install virtualenv ```.
+Note that, when installing Python packages, you may need to substitute ``` pip ``` with ``` pip3 ```, depending on the package installer of your system.
+To install and run RTEC, please follow the steps below:

 Open a terminal and type: